rust-lang/mdBook/README.md

 - `mdbook serve`

-    Does the same thing as `mdbook watch` but additionally serves the book at `http://localhost:3000` (port is changeable) and reloads the browser when a change occures.
+    Does the same thing as `mdbook watch` but additionally serves the book at `http://localhost:3000` (port is changeable) and reloads the browser when a change occurs.

 ### As a library